The Bible is only a record of God’s two stages of work in the Age of Law and the Age of Grace; it is not a record of the entirety of God’s work

 Relevant Words of God:

-… The things recorded in the Old Testament are Jehovah’s work in Israel, and that which is recorded in the New Testament is the work of Jesus during the Age of Grace; they document the work done by God in two different ages.
+The work of creation happened before there was mankind, but the Book of Genesis only came after there was mankind; it was a book written by Moses during the Age of Law.
+It’s like the things that happen among you today: After they happen, you write them down to show to people in the future, and for the people of the future, what you recorded are things that happened in times past—they are nothing more than history.
+The things recorded in the Old Testament are Jehovah’s work in Israel, and that which is recorded in the New Testament is the work of Jesus during the Age of Grace; they document the work done by God in two different ages.
 The Old Testament documents the work of God during the Age of Law, and thus the Old Testament is a historical book, while the New Testament is the product of the work of the Age of Grace.
-When the new work began, these books became out of date—and thus, the New Testament is also a historical book.
+When the new work began, it also became out of date—and thus, the New Testament is also a historical book.
 Of course, the New Testament is not as systematic as the Old Testament, nor does it record as many things.
 All of the many words spoken by Jehovah of the Old Testament are recorded in the Bible, whereas only some of the words of Jesus are recorded in the Four Gospels.
 Of course, Jesus also did a lot of work, but it wasn’t recorded in detail.
 That less is recorded in the New Testament is because of how much work Jesus did; the amount of His work during three-and-a-half years on earth and that of the apostles was far less than the work of Jehovah.
 And thus, there are less books in the New Testament than the Old Testament.

 What kind of book is the Bible?
 The Old Testament is the work of God during the Age of Law.
 The Old Testament of the Bible records all the work of Jehovah during the Age of Law and His work of creation.
 All of it records the work done by Jehovah, and it ultimately ends the accounts of Jehovah’s work with the Book of Malachi.
 The Old Testament records two pieces of work done by God: One is the work of the creation, and one is decreeing of the law.
 Both were the work done by Jehovah.
-The Age of Law represents God’s work under the name of Jehovah; it is the entirety of the work carried out primarily under the name of Jehovah.
+The Age of Law represents the work under the name of Jehovah God; it is the entirety of the work carried out primarily under the name of Jehovah.
 Thus, the Old Testament records the work of Jehovah, and the New Testament records the work of Jesus, work which was carried out primarily under the name of Jesus.
-Most of the significance of Jesus’ name and the work He did are recorded in the New Testament.
-In the time of the Old Testament, Jehovah built the temple and the altar in Israel, He guided the life of the Israelites on earth, proving that they were His chosen people, the first group of people that He selected on earth and who were after His own heart, the first group that He had personally led; which is to say, the twelve tribes of Israel were Jehovah’s first chosen ones, and so God always worked in them, right up until the work of Jehovah of the Age of Law was concluded.
+The significance of Jesus’ name and the work He did are mostly recorded in the New Testament.
+During the Old Testament Age of Law, Jehovah built the temple and the altar in Israel, He guided the life of the Israelites on earth, proving that they were His chosen people, the first group of people that He selected on earth and who were after His own heart, the first group that He had personally led; which is to say, the twelve tribes of Israel were Jehovah’s first chosen ones, and so He always worked in them, right up until the work of Jehovah of the Age of Law was concluded.
 The second stage of work was the work of the Age of Grace of the New Testament, and it was carried out among the tribe of Judah, one of the twelve tribes of Israel.
 That the scope of the work was smaller was because Jesus was God become flesh.
 Jesus worked only throughout the land of Judea, and only did three-and-a-half years of work; thus, what is recorded in the New Testament is far from able to surpass the amount of work recorded in the Old Testament.
-The work of Jesus of the Age of Grace is primarily recorded in the Four Gospels.
-The path walked by the people of the Age of Grace was that of the most superficial changes in their life disposition, most of which is recorded in the epistles.

 from “Concerning the Bible (1)” in The Word Appears in the Flesh